 Click on the seating chart below to see the seating sections.

-*Preview Performances and Student Tickets will be continue to be priced at a single discounted rate and will not be seated according to section.
+*Preview performances and student tickets are priced at a single discounted rate and not seated according to section.